nhejazi/talk_txshift/README.md

-## Talk: _Efficient Nonparametric Inference for Stochastic Interventions Under Censoring_
+## Talk: _Robust Nonparametric Inference for Stochastic Interventions Under Censoring_

 > Materials for a presentation given at a session of the Biostatistics seminar
 > series, in the Spring 2018 semester, at the University of California, Berkeley